 If there is a time to be more attentive than ever to our last line of defense, it is now.

-Several risk factors may not change, but being overweight is literally in your hands.
+Several risk factors may not be modified, but being overweight is literally in your hands.

-I implore you: do not continue increasing the consumption of processed foods and consuming alcoholic beverages with abandon due to the anxiety that confinement generates in you.
+I implore you: do not continue increasing your consumption of processed foods and consuming alcoholic beverages with abandon due to the anxiety that confinement generates in you.

-It is often a challenge, but you have to take it up.
+It is often a challenge, but it must be taken on.